 Conclusion

-To succeed, political campaigns must generate insights from constantly changing data.
-It led to the rise of “contextual intelligence” as a vital tool for political campaigns.
+Political campaigns must generate insights from constantly changing data to succeed.
+This has led to the rise of “contextual intelligence” as a vital tool for political campaigns.

 Contextual intelligence begins with data collection and ends with real-time informed decision-making.
-Campaigns must use human analysis and artificial intelligence (AI) to succeed.
+To succeed, campaigns must combine human analysis with artificial intelligence (AI).